speeters-chem/git_course_parallel_school/README.md

  - 1.2.7 --**CHECK**-- if syncronization is really completed

- - 1.2.8 Create a remote repo for BACKUP and add it to the local repo
+ - 1.2.8 Create a  **new** remote repo for BACKUP and add it to the local repo

          git remote add backup url_backup_repo